10 places you should visit in Madrid

 9. Atocha Station

 You need to see this station!
 Madrid Atocha is not only the largest railway station in Madrid.
-It is the primary station serving commuter trains, intercity and regional trains from the south, and the AVE high speed trains from Barcelona, Zaragoza, Seville and Valencia.
-It has amazing Indoor Botanical Garden that You cannot miss!
+It is the primary station serving commuter trains, intercity and regional trains from the south, and the AVE high-speed trains from Barcelona, Zaragoza, Seville, and Valencia.
+It has an amazing Indoor Botanical Garden that You cannot miss!

 10. Retiro Park

-Enjoy Madrid and follow next posts with more places to explore!
-See You around!
+Enjoy Madrid and follow the next posts with more places to explore!
+See You Around!